 While my list may not be right for you, I encourage you to consider what might go wrong on a hike during the colder weather of the season, and to pack and plan accordingly.

-Here’s to a safe and adventure-filled fall and winter!
+Here’s to a safe and adventure-filled winter!